Negligence in Florida

 The defendant's breach must be the legal cause of the plaintiff's injuries.
 Florida law requires proof of two distinct components of causation:

-- Actual Cause (Cause-in-Fact): Often determined by the "but-for" test: "but for" the defendant's negligence, the injury would not have occurred.
+• Actual Cause (Cause-in-Fact): Often determined by the "but-for" test: "but for" the defendant's negligence, the injury would not have occurred.
+For multiple causes, the "substantial factor" test may apply.

 4. Damages

 The plaintiff must have suffered actual, demonstrable harm or loss.
 Negligence without injury is not actionable.
-These damages can be physical, emotional, or financial, and are detailed further in the "Recoverable Damages" section.
+These damages can be physical, emotional, or financial.
+Notably, in claims for purely emotional distress, Florida's restrictive "Impact Rule" generally requires a physical impact or injury.

 Defenses to Negligence